pagkly/Zed/Investopedia3/Contingent Value Right (CVR).md

 ## Types of Contingent Value Rights (CVRs)

-Contingent value rights can be offered in two ways: traded on a [stock exchange](https://www.investopedia.com/articles/basics/04/092404.asp) or non-transferable.
+Contingent value rights can be offered in two ways: traded on a [[stock exchange]](https://www.investopedia.com/articles/basics/04/092404.asp) or non-transferable.
 CVRs that are traded on a stock exchange can be bought by anyone; they do not have to be current shareholders of the acquired company.
 An investor can buy a CVR on an exchange up until it expires.
-Non-transferable CVRs apply only to current shareholders of the acquired company and are distributed at the time of the [merger](https://www.investopedia.com/terms/m/merger.asp).
+Non-transferable CVRs apply only to current shareholders of the acquired company and are distributed at the time of the [[merger]](https://www.investopedia.com/terms/m/merger.asp).
 Companies prefer non-transferable CVRs as transferable CVRs listed on an exchange require regulatory work and incur higher costs

 ## Contingent Value Rights (CVRs) as Unsecured Obligations

-The [New York Stock Exchange](https://www.investopedia.com/terms/n/nyse.asp) (NYSE) Listed Company Manual refers to CVRs as "unsecured obligations of the issuer."
-An unsecured obligation, also known as [unsecured debt](https://www.investopedia.com/terms/u/unsecureddebt.asp), carries no collateral or backing by an underlying asset.
+The [[New York Stock Exchange]](https://www.investopedia.com/terms/n/nyse.asp) (NYSE) Listed Company Manual refers to CVRs as "unsecured obligations of the issuer."
+An unsecured obligation, also known as [[unsecured debt]](https://www.investopedia.com/terms/u/unsecureddebt.asp), carries no collateral or backing by an underlying asset.
 Congruent with this, shareholders do not have a guaranteed right that the "reward" will be granted to them.

 So, while they hold an obligation from a company, investors who receive CVRs are more akin to options holders than to, say, bondholders—unlike the latter, they have no guarantee to be paid, and no claim on the company's assets should their payment not materialize.